MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/upgrade-22h2-to-23h2-other-methods.md

 ## Step 2: Install new OS using other methods

-Depending upon your requirements, you can manually update the OS using SConfig or update all the machines of the instance at the same time.
+Depending upon your requirements, you can manually update the OS using SConfig or update all the machines of the system at the same time.
 Each of these methods is discussed in the following sections.

 ## Method 1: Perform a manual OS update of a failover cluster using SCONFIG

 To do a manual feature update of a failover cluster, use the **SConfig** tool and Failover Clustering PowerShell cmdlets.
 For more information about **SConfig**, see [Configure a Server Core installation of Windows Server and Azure Local with the Server Configuration tool (SConfig)](/windows-server/administration/server-core/server-core-sconfig).

-For each machine in the instance, run these commands on the target node:
+For each node in the cluster, run these commands on the target node:

 1. `Suspend-ClusterNode -Node <Node Name> -Drain`